 Take advantage of the Competitive analysis to compare where you and your competitors stand, and then figure out how to surpass them if they’re in the lead.

-We’ve already mentioned numerous social listening strategies throughout this blog, so let’s recap on the 14 you can start implementing immediately:
+We’ve already mentioned numerous social listening strategies throughout this blog, so you probably get the gist by now.
+Now, let’s recap on the ways you can enrich your social listening strategy immediately:

 - Stay on top of all your brand mentions in real-time and from one place

 - Acquire the most genuine and up-to-date feedback